WarRoc22/SSIS-Airline-Ingest-Part-1/README.md

 dbo.AirlineRepository: This table is the final resting place for the data.
 This will have all data that made it past the error-checking stored procedure.

 I've also created an error-checking stored procedure.
-The error-checking stored procedure will error out a record that has the following:
+The error-checking stored procedure will error out any record that has the following:

 Missing First Name
 Missing Last Name